-This disparate treatment Guidance consolidated and updated the EEOC’s long-standing policies regarding the use of such information and reminded employers that convictions and other criminal records cannot be used in a discriminatory manner.
+This disparate treatment Guidance consolidated and updated the EEOC’s long-standing policies regarding the use of such information and reminded employers that they cannot apply convictions and other criminal records in a discriminatory manner.

 Included in the Guidance was an updated and expanded explanation of the two standards used to assess an employers’ liability for discrimination under Title VII of the Civil Rights Act of 1964: disparate treatment and disparate impact.

 Described in Part IV of the Guidance, disparate treatment refers to overt acts of discrimination.

-As the Guidance explains, an employer violates Title VII of the Civil Rights Act of 1964 if that employer treats a job applicant or employee differently because of that person’s race, color, religion, sex or national origin.
+As the Guidance explains, an employer violates Title VII of the Civil Rights Act of 1964 if that employer treats a job applicant or employee differently because of that person’s race, color, religion, sex, or national origin.

 Discrimination may also occur when an employer fails to consistently apply the same criminal background check policy to all similarly situated employees or applicants.

-One count of the EEOC’s complaint against Diversified alleges that the company sought to reduce the number of African Americans applying to work with the company “repeatedly emphasizing to them that the company performed a criminal background check.”
+One count of the EEOC’s complaint against DMS alleges that the company sought to reduce the number of African Americans applicants by “repeatedly emphasizing to them that the company performed a criminal background check.”

 And, as the EEOC Guidance and enforcement actions make clear, this fair and equal treatment applies to the request and consideration of criminal records.
 Policies concerning the request and use of criminal histories should be clear and communicated to all hiring managers and supervisors.